GA-BEWD-2014/BEWD-2014/09_Models_Active_Record/slides/slides_09.md

 ##MVC
 ###Controller

-*	Controller intreating with the model
+*	Controller interacting with the model

 __shirts_controller.rb__